ms/buildtogether.tech/design/index.md

 cyclic process: every time you add or change one thing, no matter how small, you may need to go back and re-design other things.

-There are two traps here for the inexperienced.
+There are three traps here for the inexperienced.
 The first is <span g="analysis_paralysis">analysis paralysis</span>, where you find yourself revisiting issues over and over again without ever making any decisions that stick.
-The second is <span g="aih">already invented here</span> syndrome, in which someone says, "Look, we've already made a decision about that, let's not reopen the debate."
-Either can sink a project; together, they show why it's so hard to teach design, since what I'm basically saying is, "Argue enough, but not too much."
+The second is <span g="nih">not invented here</span> syndrome, which leads people to say, "Sure, there's a library that does that, but I didn't write it so I'm not going to use it."
+Its complement is <span g="aih">already invented here</span> syndrome, in which someone says, "Look, we've already made a decision about that, let's not reopen the debate."
+Any of these can sink a project; together, they show why it's so hard to teach design, since what I'm basically saying is, "Argue enough, but not too much."

 <div class="callout" markdown="1">

 ### How experts do it

-One of the biggest differences between experts and non-experts in any field is how quickly experts can rule out possibilities
-<cite>Schon1984,Petre2016</cite>.
-Whether it is software design, chess, or
-medical diagnosis, beginners check to see if their plan will work; experts, on the other hand, search for a refutation---a reason why it won't---so that they can narrow their focus as early as possible.
+One of the biggest differences between experts and non-experts in any field is how quickly experts can rule out possibilities <cite>Schon1984</cite>.
+Whether it is software design, chess, or medical diagnosis, beginners check to see if their plan will work; experts, on the other hand, search for a refutation---a reason why it won't---so that they can narrow their focus as early as possible.
 One way to do this is to jump back and forth between a high-level plan and its low-level consequences; if one of those consequences reveals a flaw in the plan, they go back to the high level and make a correction.
 Doing this efficiently depends on having experience of past failures so that you know how a good idea might fail in practice.

 </div>